Efficient Stochastic Template Bank using Inner Product Inequalities

 As we increase the number of parameters, we see the banks take a longer time to generate and the number of templates increase by roughly $\mathcal{O}(10)$ for every additional pair of parameter incorporated.
 Explicitly looking at the TaylorF2 waveform banks, mass only had $\mathcal{O}(10^4)$ and adding a pair of spin parameters drove the bank size up to $\mathcal{O}(10^5)$ and the tidal deformability banks was of size $\mathcal{O}(10^6)$.
-The eccentric bank and the tidal deformability bank took the longest to generate.
-The eccentric bank was faster by 23.46 core days, but had 3.04 times more templates.
-One reason for this difference in bank size could be due to the choice of priors.
-If we increase the priors to a larger range, there are more options of templates proposals and more templates are necessary to sufficiently cover the parameter space.
-However, the excess number of templates does not seem to limit the computational speed in the eccentric bank.
-One explanation for this difference can be due to the use of different waveform approximants.
-The eccentric waveform might have been faster in producing waveforms such that the template comparisons are not limited by the approximant generation cost.
+The eccentric bank and the tidal deformability bank took the longest to generate and had the most amount of templates.